Information and guidance on which type of visa will be required for the Summer School.

 Where do I apply?

 This depends on your nationality.
-If you are a 'visa national', you must apply outside the UK to enter as a Short-term Student.
+If you are a 'visa national', you must apply outside the UK.
 Visa nationals always need a visa prior to entering the UK.
 You can check if you are a visa national on the gov.uk website.

 If once you have completed the form and it says, "You won’t need a visa to come to the UK.
 However, you should bring documents with you to show at the border", you are a 'non-visa national'.
 This means that you can choose to apply at the embassy in your own country for permission before you leave, or alternatively you can bring all your documents and apply at the border when you arrive in the UK.
 If you apply at the airport on arrival there is no charge.

 Please see Warwick's Immigration Service for details on where to apply.
 There is a heading which says, "How do I apply for a Short-Term Study visa".
 If you are ever asked for a Confirmation of Acceptance for Studies (CAS) number - you are most likely applying for the incorrect visa.
-A CAS number is only issued to full time students who require a tier 4 visa.
+A CAS number is only issued to full time students who require a Student visa for a course longer than 6 months.

 What documents do I need to submit?

 We strongly advise you read through Warwick's Immigration Service carefully when you apply.
-To find out which documents and financial evidence you should provide with your visa application, please read the sections "What financial evidence do I need for a Short-term Study visa application?" and "What other supporting documents should I provide?"
+To find out which documents and financial evidence you should provide with your visa application, please read the sections "What are the application requirements for the Standard Visitor Visa Route?".

 We strongly recommend you read the above page thoroughly before applying for your visa to eliminate any chance of visa refusal.